phungtrihai/Dataprojects/SQL/8Weekchallenge/Week3/Answer.md

 | > 60 DAYS      | 185     | 71         |
 | 0-30 DAYS      | 49      | 18         |

-*=> Kind of the same with previous question but add 1 more step which is `CASE WHEN` to add column base on interval of each customer_id*
+*=> Kind of the same with previous question but add 1 more step which is `CASE WHEN` to add column base on interval of each customer_id*.

 **11./ How many customers downgraded from a pro monthly to a basic monthly plan in 2020?**